umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-05-23-releasenotes.md

 ![Top50MediaFiles](images/Top50MediaFiles.gif)

 The sorted list is a real-time display of media files including file name, path, size, and type.
-If you delete one or more of the listed files in the backoffice or the blob storage you can refresh the page and select the option to load the media files again.
+If you delete one or more of the listed files in the backoffice or the blob storage refresh the page and select the option to load the media files again.